HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 the final trailer for The Irishman

 The Irishman.
-Released on Netflix 27 January, the biofilm The Irishman would now be one of Martin Scorsese's best―many a critic has already articulated why that should be so; we don't see a need for now to add one more reason why the work should be given that stature.
+Released on Netflix 27 November, the biofilm The Irishman would now be one of Martin Scorsese's best―many a critic has already articulated why that should be so that we don't see a need for now to add one more reason why the work should be given that stature.

 This film partners Scorsese once more with Steven Zaillian, who worked on the screenplay adaptation of the memoir I Heard You Paint Houses by Charles Brandt.
 The last time Scorsese and Zaillian endeavored together was on the 2002 flick Gangs of New York, itself an adaptation (involving Zaillian and two other writers) of another nonfiction book, this time by Herbert Asbury.

-Anyway, . . . we, too, are raising our thumbs to The Irishman for the same reasons the accolades say it is most worthy of, but also because to us it's quite a film narrative focusing on the relationship between Jimmy Hoffa's friend and assassin Frank Sheeran (played by Robert de Niro) and Hoffa (played by Al Pacino), which relationship actually says a lot about why certain people should get paranoid about the people they trust.
+Anyway, . . . we, too, are raising our thumbs to The Irishman for the same reasons the accolades say it is most worthy of, but also because to us it's quite a film narrative focusing on the relationship between Jimmy Hoffa's friend and assassin Frank Sheeran (played by Robert de Niro) and Hoffa (played by Al Pacino), brokered by Russel Bufalino (Joe Pesci), which relationship actually says a lot about why certain people should get paranoid about the people they trust.

-Here's the thing about not trusting your closest allies if you're a criminal: those allies of yours are criminals, too, and there's no permanent friendships between criminals.
-Your, say, rightism may be applauded by your right-most supporters, but if your rightism is false and Big Tent-ish, aiming to please everyone in that tent just so you can remain in power for long and further your self-enriching activities, the alt-right people who give you love now could be the very same people who'd smack you later on for also gifting the Jewish right with something, the Jewish right faction being a part of the right whom this alt-right faction deeply hate.
+Here's the thing about not trusting your closest allies if you're a criminal: those allies of yours are criminals, too, and there's no permanent friendship between criminals.
+Your, say, rightism may be applauded by your right-most supporters, but if your rightism is fake and Big Tent-ish, aiming to please everyone in that tent just so you can remain in power for long and further your self-enriching activities, the alt-right people who give you love now could be the very same people who'd smack you later on for also gifting the Jewish right with something, the Jewish right faction being a part of the right whom this alt-right faction deeply hate.
 Go figure.
 Oh, all right, maybe they won't smack you.
 But they certainly would not help you when you lose your power and you get arrested and can't help their interests anymore.
-But they'll still smack you if you get out and then try to grab from them that power that you lost that's now in their hands. [d]
+But they'll still smack you if that power that you lost gets in their hands and you get out of prison and then try to get a hold of that power again. [d]

 Text (c) copyright 2020 diskurso.com